 2) "Why not?"
 That doesn't make sense.

-Medicare does not cover hearing aids. - Never has, and probably never will and this is regardless of who you see for your hearing aid services (including ear specialists).
-Audiologists may bill for, what is called "diagnostic tests" on Medicare, Part B as long as the purpose in no way involves testing to determine the need, selection or measurement for hearing aids.*
+Medicare does not cover hearing aids.
+They never have and probably never will, regardless of who you see for your hearing aid services, including ear specialists.
+Audiologists may bill for diagnostic tests on Medicare, Part B, as long as the purpose in no way involves testing to determine the need, selection, or measurement for hearing aids.*

-Diagnosis services refer to testing only - no hearing aids Diagnostic services include hearing tests, special diagnostic tests such as middle ear assessment, brainstem audiometry or otoacoustic emissions to rule out medical disorders..
+Diagnostic services refer to testing only, not hearing aids.
+Diagnostic services include hearing tests, special diagnostic tests - such as middle ear assessment, brainstem audiometry or otoacoustic emissions - to rule out medical disorders.
 Medicare does allow these services to be billed as long as the testing is not for the purpose of selecting or fitting hearing aids.
-Since Medicare is so strict regarding this point, if you are come to our office for the purpose of determining the need for, selecting or fitting hearing aids, the initial consultation is at no charge.
+Since Medicare is so strict regarding this point, if you come to our office for the purpose of determining the need for, selecting, or fitting hearing aids, the initial consultation is at no charge.
 We do not bill Medicare.

 Earwax removal is also not covered by Medicare.
 In our office, simple cases or earwax removal (i.e., minimal or no earwax) will not be charged.
 However, more difficult (i.e., time consuming or difficult cases) are charged $25.00 per ear and normally paid at the time of service by the patient.

 Do any insurances cover hearing aids?
-A few insurances do provide partial benefits for hearing aids such as the Federal Employees insurance plan.
-However, most either do not cover hearing aids or offer very low quality hearing aids with no assistance on how to use them.
-The best example of this is United Health's supplemental insurance to Medicare. .
+A few insurances do provide partial benefits for hearing aids, such as the Federal Employees insurance plan.
+Most, however, either do not cover hearing aids or offer very low quality hearing aids with no assistance on how to use them.
+The best example of this is United Health's supplemental insurance to Medicare.

 How about coverage by the state of Colorado?
 Colorado has no general coverage for hearing aids except in two cases:

 What about managed care or preferred provider plans for hearing aids?
 Some plans are covering hearing aids for a "reduced price."
 However, the reduced price is not always lower than our regularly low costs on hearing aids.
-Be sure to check around before accepting what and where to buy your hearing aids.
-As a general rule, we choose not to participate in most managed care programs since we provide the initial hearing test at no charge, and have hearing aid fees that are usually lower than others' discounted prices.
+Be sure to check around before determining where to buy your hearing aids.
+As a general rule, we choose not to participate in most managed care programs since we provide the initial hearing test at no charge and have hearing aid fees that are usually lower than others' discounted prices.

 What about the VA?
 Prior to the Bush Administration, the Department of Defense and Veteran's Affairs (DOD/VA) only allowed veterans with carefully scrutinized direct military related hearing loss to receive hearing aid services.
-The Bush administration changed this policy so anyone who ever served in the military (at any time, and no matter for how short a time) could receive hearing aid benefits.
-Essentially free hearing aids for life if you ever served in the military.
+The Bush administration changed this policy so anyone who ever served in the military at any time, regardless of the length of service, could receive hearing aid benefits - essentially, free hearing aids for life if you ever served in the military.
 Service-connected hearing loss does make sense to provide "limited and defined compensation."
-However in my opinion, many of the hearing and/or tinnitus problems for which many Vets are receiving compensation and benefits are primarily related to aging, (i.e., non-service connected noise induced hearing loss), recreationally-induced hearing loss and/or family history (genetics), and NOT military experience.
-While these hearing aids may be "free" to vets, their hearing aids are not free to tax-payers.
-Moreover, hearing aid manufacturers have found the VA a convenient way to "dump" their over-supply of hearing aids, including their most premium (i.e., most expensive) hearing aids.
-The waste is so wide spread that if veterans have minor problem with their hearing aids or don't like their hearing aids, the VA/DOD simply issues them a new pair, again at significant tax-payer expense.
-President Obama did not change this VA policy and unlikely President Trump will be more scupulous toward providing totally free hearing aids for aging Veterans .... again at the uncontrolled expense of us, the US tax payers.
-On the positive side, many Vets who recognize this inappropriate use of VA benefits choose to pay for their hearing aids privately thereby allowing Vets who really deserve the care to receive it.
+However in my opinion, many of the hearing and/or tinnitus problems for which many veterans are receiving compensation and benefits are primarily related to aging, (i.e., non-service-connected noise-induced hearing loss), recreationally-induced hearing loss, and/or family history (genetics), and not military experience.
+While these hearing aids may be free to vets, their hearing aids are not free to tax-payers.
+Moreover, hearing aid manufacturers have found the VA a convenient way to "dump" their over-supply of hearing aids, including their most premium -, most expensive - hearing aids.
+The waste is so widespread that if veterans have minor problems with their hearing aids or don't like their hearing aids, the VA/DOD simply issues them a new pair, again, at significant taxpayer expense.
+President Obama did not change this VA policy and it's unlikely President Trump will be more scrupulous toward providing totally free hearing aids for aging veterans; again, this is at the uncontrolled expense of us, the US taxpayers.
+On the positive side, many vets who recognize this inappropriate use of VA benefits choose to pay for their hearing aids privately, thereby allowing vets who really need the care to receive it.

-*Professionals charging Medicare for testing when the purpose IS associated with the selection of hearing aids are committing Medicare fraud.
-For more information, Medicare.gov is your best source for information
+*Professionals charging Medicare for testing when the purpose is associated with the selection of hearing aids are committing Medicare fraud.
+Medicare.gov is your best source for information.